Bayanni

-He rose to prominence with the release of the song “Ta Ta Ta” which peaked at #13 on the Billboard U.S. Afrobeats Songs, peaked at number 68 on TurnTable Top 50 single chart and earned him his first ever IFPI Denmark Gold Certification.
+He rose to prominence with the release of the song “Ta Ta Ta”, which peaked at number 13 on the Billboard U.S. Afrobeats Songs, peaked at number 68 on TurnTable Top 50 single chart and earned him his first ever IFPI Denmark Gold Certification.

 The remix featured American singer and songwriter Jason Derulo.

 Early life and education

 Bayanni was born Oladokun Abimbola Elijah in Alagbado, a town situated on the border between Lagos State and Ogun State in Nigeria.
 Bayanni began his early education at The Bells International School in Lagos, where he attended kindergarten and primary school from 1999 to 2005.
 He proceeded to Grace and Glory International School for his secondary education, completing it between 2006 and 2011.
-In 2012, he enrolled in a pre-degree program at Obafemi Awolowo University, and subsequently pursued a degree at the same institution from 2014 to 2019.He is the third of five sons born to a university bursar and a school teacher.
+In 2012, he enrolled in a pre-degree program at Obafemi Awolowo University, and subsequently pursued a degree at the same institution from 2014 to 2019.
+He is the third of five sons.
+Born to a university bursar and a school teacher.
 During his upbringing, Bayanni and his brothers were encouraged to play musical instruments in their local church as a way to stay engaged and disciplined.
 This early exposure to music played a significant role in sparking his interest in the craft.
 He has cited his childhood experiences as a formative influence on his musical journey.

 Career

-On August 2022, Bayanni was signed to Mavin Records after he underwent training at the Mavin Academy, the label’s artist development program with a self titled EP "Bayanni".
-In 2022, he gained widespread recognition with the release of "Ta Ta Ta," which became one of the notable crossover songs of 2022earning him The Headies nomination for Rookie of the Year and winning first international award at the Urban Music Awards for Best Viral Breakthrough Song.
+On August 2022, Bayanni was signed to Mavin Records after he underwent training at the Mavin Academy, the label’s artist development program, with a self-titled EP "Bayanni".
+In 2022, he gained widespread recognition with the release of "Ta Ta Ta," which became one of the notable crossover songs of 2022 earning him The Headies nomination for Rookie of the Year and winning first international award at the Urban Music Awards for Best Viral Breakthrough Song.

 On 31 January 2023, Spotify cited him as one of the emerging artists to look out for from Nigeria, alongside Khaid.